saniyapathan1606/swiftsafe_vulnscanner/README.md

-Here’s a polished, professional, and concise update to your README with minor edits, better formatting, and clearer phrasing:

----

-# SwiftSafe – AI-Powered Vulnerability Scanner
+ SwiftSafe – AI-Powered Vulnerability Scanner

 ##  About the Project

-**SwiftSafe** is a Machine Learning–driven web vulnerability scanner that detects and predicts the severity of security flaws in web applications.
+A Machine Learning–driven web vulnerability scanner that detects and predicts the severity of security flaws in web applications.
 It combines **automated reconnaissance**, **header and cookie analysis**, and **ML-based CVE classification**, helping pentesters and bug bounty researchers identify potential risks quickly and efficiently.

----

 ## ### Features